Jumpstart Weight Loss: 21 Small Changes to Help

 6) Eat Healthy Snacks

-If you get hungry in the middle of the day, you can include some healthy and low-calorie snacks like fruits, nuts, young soybeans, and carrots in your meal plan.
+If you get hungry in the middle of the day, you can include some healthy and low-calorie snacks.
+Fruits, nuts, young soybeans, and carrots are all great options for your meal plan.
 You may want to choose from one of Profile’s favorite on-the-go snacks.
 Avoid junk food like cookies or chips.

 If you’re a workout newbie, we encourage you to build small amounts of activity into your day-to-day routine to jumpstart weight loss.
 Some great low- to moderate-impact activities you can try include walking, biking, yoga, swimming, hiking, and weight training.

 Another way to add activity into your life is to spend 10 minutes getting your heart rate up multiple times throughout the day.
 Get creative!
 Try:

 - A family dance party in the living room

 To maximize the health benefits of exercising, do it within 64% to 93% of your maximum target heart rate.